irfnhm/irfnhm.github.io/about.md

 permalink: /about/
 ---

-I code for living.
-I write C++ for servers, PHP for web apps.
-When I'm not programming, I am either doing malware reverse engineering or fixing a broken server/network or trying a new Linux distro.
+Programming gives me peace and joy.
+I write C++ for servers, PHP for web apps and Rust for fun.
+When I'm not programming, I am either sleeping or in Gym.